Consumer Price Index FAQs

 Sampling error.
 Because the CPI measures price changes based on a sample of items, the published indexes may differ from what the results would be if every transaction by households were used to compile the index.
 Sampling errors are limitations on the accuracy of the index, not mistakes in calculating the index.

-Non sampling errors.
-Non sampling errors are caused by problems of price data collection, logistical lags in conducting surveys, difficulties in defining basic concepts and their operational implementation, and difficulties in handling the problems of quality change.
-Non sampling errors can be far more hazardous to the accuracy of a price index than sampling errors, so the ABS expends much effort to minimise these errors.
+Non-sampling errors.
+Non-sampling errors are caused by problems of price data collection, logistical lags in conducting surveys, difficulties in defining basic concepts and their operational implementation, and difficulties in handling the problems of quality change.
+Non-sampling errors can be far more hazardous to the accuracy of a price index than sampling errors, so the ABS expends much effort to minimise these errors.
 ABS staff are trained to ensure the comparability of the quality of items from period to period, collection procedures are extensively documented, and there is a rolling program to confirm the continued representativeness of the items being sampled.
-In additional, the ABS has an ongoing research program to monitor and identify new/better sources of information (expenditure weights and price observations) and methodologies.
+In addition, the ABS has an ongoing research program to monitor and identify new/better sources of information (expenditure weights and price observations) and methodologies.

-For more information, refer to Consumer Price Index: Concepts, Sources and Methods, 2011 (cat. no. 6461.0), Chapter 11 "Minimising Bias in the Consumer Price Index".
+For more information, refer to Consumer Price Index: Concepts, Sources and Methods (cat. no. 6461.0), Chapter 11 "Maintaining the relevance of the consumer price index".

 Q. Will the CPI be updated in the future?

 A. Yes.
 The CPI is regularly updated to reflect changes in consumer buying habits, or shifts in population distribution and demographics.
 The ABS conducts a major review of the CPI approximately every six years to take advantage of data from the updated Household Expenditure Survey (HES).
+The most recent update occurred in the December quarter 2017 using 2015/16 HES data.
 The HES allows the ABS to monitor and implement changes in the expenditure patterns of consumers.
+From 2018 the CPI weights will be updated annually using Household Final Consumption Expenditure data.
 The ABS is continually updating the price samples and expenditure patterns below the published level to ensure it represents current expenditure by households, and researching improved statistical methods.

 Q. How can I get information on the CPI?